 Keeping the ducts inside conditioned space – Grade: C

 Oops!
 It looks like that attic above the mechanical closet is meant to be insulated at the drywall ceiling, not the roofline.
 That means those ducts will travel a bit through unconditioned attic space.
 A couple of the ducts also go out into the attic over the porch, as you can see below.
 Also, because of all the ducts in that little attic space, they’re going to have a heck of a time insulating it properly.

 Where they could, the installers ran the flex duct to the vents in nice, straight runs.
 It looks like they pulled it tight, too.
 Although it’s the inner liner that needs to be pulled tight, if they got the outer liner pulled tight, it’s likely the inner liner is fairly tight.
 (See second photo above.)

 They’re not the worst turns I’ve seen, but they did make every turn in the flex duct using the flex itself.
 That adds much more resistance than installing rigid metal elbows to turn the air.
 And there are a lot of turns, especially in the duct that has to go around the stairs (above).

 Butt joints – Grade: C

-Flex duct comes in 25' lengths.
-When you run 50' of flex, you've got to connect pieces together.
+Flex duct comes in 25′ lengths.
+When you run 50′ of flex, you’ve got to connect pieces together.
 They did use rigid metal connectors at the two joints I checked out.
-But I can't give them higher than a C here because if they had used metal elbows, they wouldn't have needed any butt joints.
-Even better, if they had gone with a trunk and branch system, they wouldn't have needed any butt joints.
+But I can’t give them higher than a C here because if they had used metal elbows at the turns, they wouldn’t have needed any butt joints in the straight sections.
+Even better, if they had gone with a trunk and branch system, they wouldn’t have needed any butt joints.